mitjanikolaus/childes-speech-acts/README.md

 **[Modeling Speech Act Development in Early Childhood: The Role of Frequency and Linguistic Cues](https://escholarship.org/uc/item/10k7j8fr)**
 _In Proceedings of the 43nd Annual Meeting of the Cognitive Science Society.
 (2021)_
-Mitja Nikolaus, Juliette Maes and Abdellah Fourtassi
+Mitja Nikolaus, Eliot Maes and Abdellah Fourtassi

 # Environment